yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 **Yearn Vaults**

 [This repository](https://github.com/yearn/yearn-vaults#readme) includes the set of smart contracts that are used for the Yearn Vaults.
-It contains the requirements, code, deployment scripts, and tests necessary for the core protocol, including a inheritable template strategy for use with Solidity-based strategies that interact with Yearn Vaults.
-These contracts are used to create a simple way to generate high risk-adjusted returns for depositors of various assets via best- in-class lending protocols, liquidity pools, and community-made yield farming strategies on Ethereum.
+It contains the requirements, code, deployment scripts, and tests necessary for the core protocol, including an inheritable template strategy for use with Solidity-based strategies that interact with Yearn Vaults.
+These contracts are used to create a simple way to generate high risk-adjusted returns for depositors of various assets via best-in-class lending protocols, liquidity pools, and community-made yield farming strategies on Ethereum.

 ## Testing

 ### Introduction
-You are able to test Yearn vaults without spending cryptoassets  on the available testnet for each network.
+You can test Yearn vaults without spending cryptoassets on the available testnet for each network.

 To get started, head to the yearn testnet client which is available at: https://hack.yearn.finance/